haraldrudell/AC1300-USB/README.md

 </blockquote></pre>

 # Driver for Linux
-This driver is based on 5.8.5 and continuosly updated, offers dkms and 2020 Linux kernels:
+This driver is based on 5.8.5 and continuously updated, offers dkms and 2020 Linux kernels:

 https://github.com/aircrack-ng/rtl8812au